sbohrIT/sbohr_IT_portfolio/README.md

-# meta_IT_portfolio
+# Meta IT Portfolio
-Portfolio of self started projects I've created while working at Meta (formerly facebook).
+Welcome to my Meta IT Portfolio, a collection of self-initiated projects developed during my tenure at Meta (formerly Facebook).
+These projects were conceived to automate processes and address challenges faced by Enterprise Engineering and the Helpdesk from November 2019 to May 2023.

+***Disclaimer:***
-***These projects are not implemented in production at Meta and contain no sensitive or confidential information.***
+These projects are not deployed in production at Meta and do not contain any sensitive or confidential information.

-These where self started attempts to automate procedures or solve problems facing Enterprise Engineering/Helpdesk from 11/2019 - 5/2023.
+***Overview***

-Though these did not land, these projects highlight my ability to:
+This portfolio showcases my ability to:
-1. Identify a problem an organization is facing or a procedure that could be improved upon.
-2. Use my technical skillset to develop creative solutions to these problems using code.

-Languages:
+ - Problem Identification: Recognize organizational challenges or procedures that could benefit from improvement.
+ - Technical Innovation: Leverage my technical skills to craft innovative solutions through coding.

+***Technologies Used***
+ - Python
-- ***Python***
+ - AppleScript

-- ***AppleScript***
+ -
+Each project in this portfolio reflects my commitment to enhancing operational efficiency and my passion for developing creative technological solutions.